iamshnoo/iamshnoo/README.md

 🔭 Current Work
 ---

 - I'm currently working with **mlpack** as part of the Google Summer of Code program.
+Blogs tracking weekly progress [here](https://iamshnoo.github.io/blog/).

 - I am also working on the advanced collision detection library **CollDet** to develop continuous collision detection for particular use cases.